Table of Contents

 The Possible Consequences of Unaddressed Grief

 Allowing unprocessed grief to fester can lead to unexpected complications.
-At times, the emotional pain becomes so hard to manage that it is not uncommon to lean on alcohol or sedatives to help ease the pain.
+At times, the emotional pain becomes so hard to manage that it is not uncommon to lean on sedatives to help ease the pain.
 Over time, as tolerance to the substance increases, consumption levels increase right along with tolerance.
 Not only could this lead to weight gain, sleep disruption, and enhanced symptoms of depression, but the reliance on a substance to self-medicate the pain away can evolve into a secondary dependency issue that will only compound the suffering.

 There are other unexpected consequences of getting stuck in the grief.
 Workplace-related issues could begin to crop up.
 These might include diminished performance on the job, or interpersonal problems with coworkers who struggle to understand the effects of the grief in the workplace.
 Relationships with significant others may suffer as well, as they grapple with the mood swings and feel they must walk on eggshells in your presence.

 While there is a natural timeline for grieving that is unique to each person’s personal experience—whether there was trauma involved in the loss, the significance of the person to the bereaved, or a diagnosis of clinical depression—at some point getting additional psychological support may be appropriate.

 Retreats for grief and loss come in a variety of formats.
 There are short-term or long-term retreat programs that vary in intensity and approach.
 Some of the retreats are located in stunning geographical locations that can help soothe the soul and spirit, such as a ranch in a mountain setting or bungalows on the beach.
 Some retreats may be set in a hotel or conference center, with a workshop style format that lasts two or three days.
 Some grief programs are included as part of a residential mental health program.